Restructuring and insolvency in Norway: overview

 Recognition of foreign proceedings based on international conventions/treaties is limited.
 At present, the only such convention binding Norway is the Nordic Bankruptcy Convention 1933 (Nordic Convention) (along with Sweden, Denmark, Finland and Iceland, although Iceland has not ratified the revised version (see below)).

-As an alternative, foreign liquidators or insolvency estates may try to seek assets through separate debt recovery proceedings in accordance with Norwegian law.
-In this context, however, it is also unclear whether a foreign liquidator will be recognised to have legal competence on behalf of a debtor’s creditors to seek such separate debt recovery in Norway, or if creditors must seek recovery on an individual basis.
+The alternative for foreign liquidators or insolvency estate, is to try to seek assets through separate debt recovery proceedings in accordance with Norwegian law.
+Although not entirely clear, recent case law supports that a foreign liquidator will be recognised to have legal competence on behalf of a debtor's creditors to seek such separate debt recovery in Norway (Supreme Court's decision in Rt.
+2013 s.
+556).

 In addition, Directive 2001/24/EC on the reorganisation and winding up of credit institutions (Credit Institutions Directive) has been implemented into Norwegian law.